Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 As we mentioned earlier, the leaves might not develop properly if your plant doesn’t receive enough sunlight.
 If your monstera’s leaves aren’t splitting properly, it might be an indication to move it to a better-lit area.

 Monstera deliciosa plant leaves can turn yellow if they’re overwatered or undernourished.
 If this happens, refrain from watering your plant until you are feeling its soil dry.
 If the matter persists, repot your monstera in fresh soil.
-Finally, if all of these solutions aren’t working, feed your plant a touch homemade fertilizer or fertilizer to urge its leaves back to peak health. a method to inform the difference is to ascertain if the leaves are “sweating” — this is often a further sign of overwatering.
+Finally, if all of these solutions aren’t working, feed your plant a touch of homemade fertilizer or fertilizer to urge its leaves back to peak health. a method to inform the difference is to ascertain if the leaves are “sweating” — this is often a further sign of overwatering.

 Brown leaf tips or edges may result from dry air and low humidity.
 Correct this by misting your plant once every week or by keeping a humidifier near your plant.